-The Employer shall provide ten (10) working days written notice to the affected Employees prior to making changes in their work schedule or shift assignment except in an emergency such as weather, or when mutually agreed upon between the Employer and the affected Employee.
+Section 16.06 Notice of Change in Work Schedule or Shift Assignment The Employer shall provide ten (10) working days written notice to the affected Employees prior to making changes in their work schedule or shift assignment except in an emergency such as weather, or when mutually agreed upon between the Employer and the affected Employee.

-18.07 Breaks
+Section 16.07 Breaks

-- A. Rest Periods.
-Employees normally shall have two rest periods of not more than fifteen (15) minutes each approximately halfway during the first and second half of their work day subject to the approval of the Employee's immediate Supervisor. - B. Meal Periods.
+ASEA/AFSCME Local 52 & City and Borough of Sitka July 1, 2022 - June 30, 2025 Agreement Page 25 of 41 A. Rest Periods.
+Employees normally shall have two rest periods of not more than fifteen (15) minutes each approximately halfway during the first and second half of their workday subject to the approval of the Employee's immediate Supervisor.

+B. Meal Periods.
 Work schedules shall normally provide for the workday to be interrupted at approximately the mid-point for an unpaid meal period of at least thirty (30) minutes and not more than one (1) hour as scheduled by the Employee's immediate Supervisor after consultation with the Employee.

-Article 19 - Holidays
+Article 17 - HOLIDAYS

-19.01 Designated Holidays
+Section 17.01 Designated Holidays